eamadit/iptables.script/README.md

 #!/bin/bash
+#if you are looking for a hardened firewall for macOS use this link: https://github.com/eamadit/pf.conf
 #This script tries to catch attacks so the AI makes itseft more discrete, try to play with apparently redundent rules

 iptables -F